West London Property

 “Around 60% of the 5,650 private residences under construction in the area have been sold already proving this to be a popular prospect” (Knight Frank, Focus On: VNEB, 2018).

-Work will include the £1.2bn regeneration of Battersea Power Station, a new ‘tower cluster’ on the South Bank and transport improvements such as the £36m revamp of Vauxhall station.
+Work includes the £1.2bn regeneration of Battersea Power Station, a new ‘tower cluster’ on the South Bank and transport improvements such as the £36m revamp of Vauxhall station.

 Our Keybridge development is at the heart of Vauxhall – the gateway between VNEB and prime central London.
 Find out more about Keybridge today.